 - technology stack (both front and back end)

 - company size

 - company revenues

 - much much more…..

 Simply put, this is a way to hack Facebook lookalikes before the well runs dry.
 You’ll reach prospects you had no idea existed.
-And in many cases it can actually makes sense to start off with these hybrid lookalikes.
+And in many cases, it can actually make sense to start off with these hybrid lookalikes.

 This is our basic strategy for creating your own Jurassic Park clones.
 As long as you keep an eye on your metrics, no dinosaurs will devour future profits.